 Do you ever bother to watch most of Philippine TV these days?
 For me I don't even bother.
-There's hardly anything to watch.
-Aside from those stupid locally produced telebasuras day in and day out, it seems to be that the only alternative we have these days aside from a few Korean TV series is American entertainment.
+There's hardly anything good or intellectual to watch.
+Aside from those stupid locally produced telebasuras day in and day out -- it seems to be that the only alternative we have these days aside from a few Korean TV series that will make you think through the plot is American entertainment.
 While this isn't my call for Filipinos to become anti-American like the members of Bobo Muna, Akbobo and other activist groups but I want to raise the issue about an extreme abundance of American shows.
 While I do support American stuff in some way but like every culture I'm selective.
-I like Chinese aesthetics but the dog eaters in Yulin are taboo.
+I like Chinese aesthetics but the dog eaters in Yulin are disgusting filth.
 I like Filipino aesthetics but the practice of late night karaoke has to stop.
 In short, for the nth time I don't favor any nationality.

 A lot of American TV shows glorify anti-intellectualism to the max.
 While some American shows don't do but a I feel a lot of them do.
 One may consider stupid shows like Family Guy.
 A lot of American shows these days seem to border on mediocre acting, people laugh at what's not funny, repetitive plots that never get anywhere, their love for annoying characters and overly simplistic plots which also characterize Filipino telebasuras.
 What I'm afraid of is that American superiority mentality may also be a reason to why a lot of Filipino media sucks.
 I guess those telebasura loving pseudo-nationalists would get mad at the thought that their telebasuras suck because the Filipino tendency to emulate America for the worse.